 Growing Columbine (Aquilegia spp.) from seed.

+Directly sowing where the plants are intended to grow is often the best choice.
+Sow in early spring or late fall for flowering plants the following year.
 If growing indoors start in late winter in cool environment, a window ledge or cold greenhouse is ideal.
 Plant in individual biodegradable pots that can be planted directly to avoid disturbing the roots.
 Harden plants off in early spring, once settled the seedling can tolerate some minor frost providing they are at least 3 inches in height.

 Most commonly columbines flower in their second year from seed but occasionally they will flower in the first year.
 Fall sown seed is more likely to produce flowers the first year.
 For more detailed information on starting seeds indoors see our General Growing Instructions.